Cybargeneration/Wifi-Stealer/README.md

 # Wi-Fi Password  (Python)

-The script steals saved Wi-Fi passwords from a Windows system and sends them via email using an Outlook account.
+This script steals saved Wi-Fi passwords from a Windows system and sends them via email using an Outlook account.

 ## Disclaimer
 This code is for **educational purposes only**.
 Unauthorized use of this script to steal Wi-Fi passwords is illegal and unethical.
 Please use responsibly.